 Rocket To Nebula maintains Killah Priest’s signature stream-of-consciousness lyricism, filled with abstract metaphysical explorations and clever subliminals.
 Yet, musically, the album takes a departure from his earlier works.
 Straying from bass-heavy beats, the entire album embraces a practically drumless approach.
 The instrumentals on Rocket To Nebula are understated, providing dream-like backdrops that complement Killah Priest’s lyrical prowess and his conversational-style delivery.
 Listening to this album becomes akin to a meditative journey, demanding focused attention and rewarding those who immerse themselves in its hour and 15 minutes of sonic exploration.

 Undoubtedly, Rocket To Nebula may not be an easy album to immediately connect with, requiring genuine engagement.
 However, for those willing to invest the time and effort, shutting out distractions and allowing themselves to be consumed by the music, the album promises a satisfying experience that transcends the ordinary.
 8/10

 2. The Psychic World Of Walter Reed (2013)

-With The Psychic World Of Walter Reed, Killah Priest solidified his status as one of the most consistent artists out of the extended Wu-Tang family, second only maybe to Ghostface Killah (who not coincidentally had the best feature on this album).
-The Psychic World of Walter Reed may not be an easy or straightforward listen, but it’s an intriguing one – one that deserves attention.
-Killah Priest is to be applauded for his vision and artistic audacity, few (if any) artists are able to do behemoth projects like this one and coming out on top, Killah Priest succeeded admirably.
+With this album, Killah Priest solidified his reputation as one of the most consistently impressive artists associated with the extended Wu-Tang family, second perhaps only to Ghostface Killah (who coincidentally delivers a standout feature on this project).
+The Psychic World of Walter Reed may not offer an easy or straightforward listening experience, but it undeniably intrigues and demands attention.
+Killah Priest deserves commendation for his vision and artistic audacity, as few artists can tackle such mammoth projects and emerge triumphant.
 8.5/10

 1. Elizabeth (Introduction To The Psychic) (2009)